everfu/hexo-theme-solitude/README_en-US.md

 - [x] Artalk
 - [x] Use double comment
 - [x] Album
+- [x] Barrage message page
+- [ ] New style at the top of the home page

 > If you have any questions, please issue an [issue](https://github.com/valor-x/hexo-theme-solitude/issues)